Jared Rushton: Career

 Rushton began his career at age twelve as Richie in an episode of Tales from the Darkside.
 He also appeared in another show, Cagney & Lacey, and a television film, Top Kids.
 In 1987, he played his first major role, as Kurt Russell's character's son in the film Overboard.
 The next year he starred in Lady in White as Donald, and as Tom Hanks's character's friend Billy in Big.

 After the success of Big, Rushton appeared on an episode of Murder, She Wrote as Travis Harmon.
 He later appeared as Chip Lang, Becky's boyfriend on the television sitcom Roseanne for three episodes.
 After this, Rushton was cast as Ron Thompson in Honey, I Shrunk the Kids.

 After finishing Honey, I Shrunk the Kids, Rushton appeared on an episode of Midnight Caller and filmed A Cry in the Wild as Brian Robeson, a film based on the book Hatchet.
 In 1992, Rushton guest-starred in an episode of Haunted Lives: True Ghost Stories.
 He also had a starring role in Pet Sematary Two, as the school bully, Clyde Parker, a main enemy of Edward Furlong's character.
 He also guest-starred in the Dr. Quinn, Medicine Woman episode entitled "Bad Water".

 With the turn of the millennium, Rushton switched his professional focus to music.
-He has sung and/or played guitar with several bands, including Withdrawal, of which his brother Ryan Rushton is also a member.
+He has sung and/or played guitar with several bands, including Withdrawal, of which his brother, Ryan, is also a member.